-If you're having radiotherapy to your head or neck, you will need a check-up by a dental specialist (dental oncologist) beforehand (usually in the Dublin dental hospital).
-He or she will:
+If you're having radiotherapy to your head or neck, you will need a check-up by a dental specialist (dental oncologist) beforehand.
+They will:

-- Give you advice on how to care for your mouth (oral hygiene), on your diet and any physiotherapy exercises that you may need during or after radiotherapy. - Check that your mouth and teeth are healthy and plan for any treatment you might need after radiotherapy.
-You may need to have any cavities filled or some teeth removed before treatment starts, as usually you will need to avoid having dental work during and after radiotherapy. - Check your dentures, if you have them, to make sure they are correctly fitted so that they do not cause damage or infection.

-• Advise you on special mouth care products you might use during treatment such as gum guards, artificial saliva drops, enzyme gels and mouthwashes, which can help you to cope with side-effects.
+- Give you advice on how to care for your mouth (oral hygiene), on your diet and on any physiotherapy exercises that you may need during or after radiotherapy. - Check that your mouth and teeth are healthy.
+You may need to have fillings done or teeth removed before treatment starts, as it's usually best to avoid having dental work done during and after radiotherapy. - Check your dentures, if you have them, to make sure they are correctly fitted so that they do not cause damage or infection. - Advise you on special mouth care products you might use during treatment such as gum guards, artificial saliva drops, enzyme gels and mouthwashes, which can help you to cope with side-effects.

-Side-effects often happen because a patient's mouth is not healthy.
 Dental checks before treatment can help to prevent serious mouth problems from developing during or after your treatment.